 Sweet apples are great for snacks, healthy desserts, and balancing with salty and savory foods, notes There's an Apple for That, a website that—as the name implies—is all about apples.
 The best are:

 - Crispin (Mutsu)

 - Golden Delicious

 You'll often see sweet apples paired with sharp cheeses on appetizer platters.

 Then, there are the apples that fall in between, not quite sweet and not quite tart, including:

 - Ginger Gold

 - Honey Crisp

 Many of the apples that you find at the grocery store, including Red Delicious, have been bred to look good and ship well—taste is a mere afterthought.
 So, if you want a flavorful apple, seek out heirloom varieties.
 The suggestions in the previous sections are just starting points.
 Visit a local farm or farmers market to discover varieties that never make it to the grocery store—varieties that are truly worth getting excited about.

 If you happen upon a variety that you really love, consider planting a few in your backyard.
 It takes a few years for an apple tree to start producing, but after that, you'll be set.

-Many apple varieties will stay fresh for months if you store them in the refrigerator or in a cool room, so it's definitely worth stocking up if you find a good deal on an apple that you enjoy.
+Many apple varieties will stay fresh for months if you store them in the refrigerator or during the cooler months, at room temperature, so it's definitely worth stocking up if you find a good deal on an apple that you enjoy.
 As a general rule, late-season (harvested in October or November), thick-skinned, tart apples store best.